gdg-x/aura/README.md

         rules_version = '2';
         service cloud.firestore {
             match /databases/{database}/documents {

-                // This rule allows anyone on the internet to view, edit, and delete
-                // all data in your Firestore database.
-It is useful for getting
-                // started, but it is configured to expire after 30 days because it
-                // leaves your app open to attackers.
-At that time, all client
-                // requests to your Firestore database will be denied.
-                //
-                // Make sure to write security rules for your app before that time, or else
-                // your app will lose access to your Firestore database match /{document=**} {
+                match /{document=**} {
                 allow read : if true;
                 allow write : if request.auth.uid != null;